It’s thought that five million people need medication to protect them against river blindness.

 Sightsavers has been working in Mali since 1991, and is fighting these diseases by distributing medication that can prevent them spreading.

 We’re also working to reduce blindness in Mali by training eye specialists and health workers, and recruiting community volunteers to distribute medication.
 We educate communities about good hygiene, carry out surgery for patients suffering from cataracts and trachoma, and screen people for refractive error.

-Sightsavers’ social inclusion work in Mali aims to improve the living conditions of those who are visually impaired, enabling them to participate in their community.
-We support inclusive primary and secondary schools for visually impaired children, train teachers in inclusive education, provide eye health consultations and monitor the progress of each child that is enrolled.
-It’s hoped that this model can be replicated across the country.
+Sightsavers’ social inclusion work in Mali aims to empower who are visually impaired, enabling them to participate in their community.
+We provide support to help children with visual impairments to go to school, offer eye health consultations and monitor the progress of each child that is enrolled.